Trump cited the ‘Scottsboro Boys’ case when he asked for a 2026 trial. Judge Chutkan rejected any comparison | KRDO

 Trump faces four counts in his case, which was brought earlier this month by special counsel Jack Smith, including conspiring to defraud the United States and to obstruct an official proceeding – the latter a charge that has already successfully been brought against rioters who breached the Capitol on January 6, 2021.
 He has pleaded not guilty.

-Trump attorney John Lauro told Chutkan that although they would follow her ruling, they would “not be able to provide adequate representation to a client who has been charged with serious offenses as a result of that trial date.”
+Lauro told Chutkan in court on Monday that although they would follow her ruling, they would “not be able to provide adequate representation to a client who has been charged with serious offenses as a result of that trial date.”

 “The trial date will deny President Trump the opportunity to have effective assistance of counsel in light of the enormity of this case,” he said.

-Note: This story has been updated with additional comment.